Selected: fully customisable

 • Breakfast every day

-• Three lunches: one at a Red Dao village in Hoang Su Phi district; two on the Lan Ha Bay cruise
+• Eight lunches: one each day you're in the remote north; two on the Lan Ha Bay cruise

-• Four dinners: two at Panhou Retreat; two on the Lan Ha Bay cruise
+• Two dinners: on the Lan Ha Bay cruise

 • One half-day experience: food tour in Hanoi